Connect with others who understand.

 4. Advances in Genetic Testing Support Earlier Diagnosis

-Your child’s pediatrician may recommend genetic testing for DMD if a CK test shows high serum CK levels.
-Several types of genetic tests for DMD can help identify the specific mutation, which guides treatment — different drugs target specific gene mutations.
+Your child’s pediatrician may recommend genetic testing if a CK test shows high serum CK levels.
+Several types of genetic tests for DMD can help pinpoint the mutation, which guides treatment — different drugs target specific gene mutations.

 5. Genetic Counseling Can Help Your Family Make Decisions